Gabriella439/slides/marketing/marketing.md

 # The Technology Adoption Life Cycle

 The technology adoption life cycle models adoption of _discontinuous_ changes

-* Continuous change: Upgrading `aeson` to improve runtime performance
-* Discontinuous change: Switching from Python to Haskell

 Early adopters are __visionaries__: they prefer new technologies